Ryder 448 F

-George Thrush is Director of the School of Architecture at Northeastern University in Boston, MA.
+George Thrush is a professor at the School of Architecture and was the founding director.
 His articles include “Ring City: Civic Liberalism and Urban Design” and “Boston’s New Urban Ring: An Antidote to Fragmentation”.
 His work seeks to connect transportation, urban design, and civic image in an increasingly privatized economic arena.
 He received his B.Arch. from the University of Tennessee in 1984, and his M. Arch. from Harvard University in 1988.
 In 2005, his work was celebrated with his entry into the American Institute of Architects College of Fellows.

 Area of Research